From Rotations to Unitaries: Reversible Quantum Processes and the Emergence of the $SU(2)-SO(3)$ Homomorphism: Introduction

 \section{Introduction}

 Physical processes in quantum theory are described by completely positive and trace-preserving (CPTP) maps.
 By processes, we intend this term to be as broad as possible.
-Examples include measurement processes via quantum instruments \cite{leifer_towards_2013}, (ir)reversible time evolution \cite{wolf}, coarse-grained descriptions of blurred or saturated detectors \cite{duarte_emerging_2017}, LOCC protocols composed of CPTP maps for applications such as entanglement theory \cite{horodecki_quantum_2009}, and the modeling of open quantum systems' dynamics, where CPTP maps are employed to reproduce non-unitary evolution due to decoherence and possible dissipation \cite{marquardt_introduction_2008}.
-This list can be extended indefinitely, reflecting the ubiquitous role of such maps in quantum theory and beyond (GTPs) \cite{plavala_general_2023}.
+Examples include measurement processes via quantum instruments \cite{leifer_towards_2013}, (ir)reversible time evolution \cite{wolf}, coarse-grained descriptions of blurred or saturated detectors \cite{duarte_emerging_2017}, local operations and classical communication protocols composed of CPTP maps for applications such as entanglement theory \cite{horodecki_quantum_2009}, and the modeling of open quantum systems' dynamics, where CPTP maps are employed to reproduce non-unitary evolution due to decoherence and possible dissipation \cite{marquardt_introduction_2008}.
+This list can be extended indefinitely, reflecting the ubiquitous role of such maps in quantum theory and beyond --- generalized probability theories, for example \cite{plavala_general_2023}.

 To get a sense of why CPTP maps are of interest, it is helpful to break down the name into two parts.
 Although one may start from convexity, these maps can be extended to transform quantum states into quantum states in a linear fashion in the whole space.
 Since quantum states are trace-class operators (i.e., positive operators with unit trace), it is natural to require the trace-preserving (TP) condition, ensuring that the unit trace remains unchanged under the action of the map.